-- 3.1 It is recommended that the Cabinet: - 3.1.1 Recommends to Council that a capital budget of £2.012 million is created to acquire the long leasehold interest in the six residential properties in Brackley referred to in the report and refurbish them. - 3.1.2 Subject to Council approval of the budget, authorises the Assistant Director Assets & Environment, in consultation with the Cabinet Member for Finance, to agree the terms of the acquisition and any related transactions.
+3.1 It is recommended that a capital budget of £2.132 million is created to acquire the long leasehold interest in the six residential properties in Brackley referred to in the report and refurbish them.

 4. Reason for Recommendations